nfour/rram/README.md

     - `async-to-module-method`
         - `ES2016`
         - Example: `async function() { await fetch('http://stuff.com') }`
         - Causes all `async` functions to become `bluebird` `coroutine`'s.
-Exact same syntax as the async await poised to be integrated into ES7, but ensures the promise involved an instance of `bluebird`.
+Same syntax as standardized async await poised to be integrated into ES7, but ensures the promise involved an instance of `bluebird`.

 ## ESLint
 Eslint has been configured to:
 - Conform to the style guide, roughly
+    + Detects instances where semicolons are needed for you
 - Trigger on some anti-patterns
 - Detect unused variables, and undefined variables in use
-- Will run on build & tests including the editor
-- Detects instances where semicolons are needed for you
+- To be used in the editor only as to not effect build times

 To configure eslint for `atom`:
-- Install the `linter-eslint` atom package
+- Install the `linter-eslint` atom package (and `linter`)
-- `npm install` within the project directory to ensure `babel-eslint` is avaliable to the editor.
+- `npm install` within each project directory, ensuring `babel-eslint` is avaliable to the editor.

-## Style Guide

-See the style guide [here](./style-guide.md)